TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/WEB.PortSwigger/Authentication.md

 8. Load this URL and set a new password for Carlos's account.

 Analysis:
-- capture the forgot password request in burp
+- capture forgot-password request in burp
 ![[Pasted image 20241021141937.png]]

 - adding `X-Forwarded-Host: external exploit server` to capture the new forgot password request with a new username: `carlos`